vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/27_Thanesar_the_pAshupata_Order_and_the_skandapurA.md

 correction\).
 The S mss read the corrupt ◦ ṣvava  instead of ◦ ṣveva, but the latter reading is supported by all A mss.
 The latter mss read sa gotrajaḥ  instead of sugotrajaḥ . \*\* In 129d

-S1 reads lāgud

-. iḥ : S2 lākulī.
+S1 reads lāguḍiḥ : S2 lākulī.

 ‘And’ \(SPS 167.129d\) Lāgudi declares: